nabekou29/js-i18n.nvim/README.md

   Sets the language.
 The set language is used for virtual text display and definition jumps.

+- `:I18nEditTranslation [lang]`

+  Edits the translation at the cursor position.
+If there is no matching translation for the key, a new translation is added.
+  If `lang` is omitted, the currently displayed language is used.

 - `:I18nVirtualTextEnable`

   Enables the display of virtual text.